On generalized Namioka spaces and joint continuity of functions on product of spaces: Topological Fubini theorems and category theorems

-Consequently, in any topological space the closure of the union of any family of meager open sets is of first category (cf.~\cite[Thm.~16.1]{O80}).
+Consequently, by $A=X$ in any topological space $X$ the closure of the union of any family of meager open sets is meager (cf.~\cite[Thm.~16.1]{O80}).

-\begin{A.3}[{Kuratowski-Ulam-Sikorski theorem; cf.~\cite{KU32, S47} and \cite[Thm.~1]{O60}}] Let $X$ and $Y$ be spaces at least one of which has a locally countable pseudo-base.
+\begin{A.3}[{Kuratowski-Ulam-Sikorski Theorem; cf.~\cite{KU32, S47} and \cite[Thm.~1]{O60}}] Let $X$ and $Y$ be spaces at least one of which has a locally countable $\pi$-base.
 Let $A\subseteq X$ and $B\subseteq Y$.
-Then $A\times B$ is of first category in $X\times Y$ if and only if either $A$ or $B$ is of first category in $X$ or $Y$. \end{A.3}
+Then $A\times B$ is meager in $X\times Y$ if and only if either $A$ or $B$ is meager in $X$ or $Y$. \end{A.3}